fbrusch-ik/LibDullasSwingTimer-E/README.md

 # LibDullasSwingTimer
-Provides functions for ranged swing timer and haste calculations for Project Epoch server (WoW client 3.3.5).
+This library provides functions for ranged swing timer and haste calculations for Project Epoch server (WoW client 3.3.5).
 Intended for WeakAuras integration.

 This provides pretty accurate ranged swing timer values for hunters that respond to the most relevant things, like player movement, line-of-sight interruptions, target changes, and dynamically changing haste values from any source.
 It is much more accurate than the built-in WeakAuras swing timer.